Accruals and Prepayments: Understanding Their Role in Accounting

 Types of Prepayments

-• Prepaid Expenses: Expenses paid in advance for future benefits (e.g., rent, insurance).
+• Prepaid Expenses: Payments made in advance for future benefits, such as rent, insurance, or maintenance contracts.

-• Unearned Revenue: Revenue received in advance for services yet to be provided (e.g., subscription fees).
+• Unearned Revenue: Revenue received in advance for goods or services that will be provided in the future, such as subscription fees or retainers.

 Accounting Treatment